derpyypigeon/derpyypigeon/README.md

 Call me Pigeon or Birdie! she/her is preferred, they/them is also fine! i'm 18 yrs old and asexual & greyromantic

-Current obsessions: Supernatural & The Boys !!
+Current obsessions: Supernatural, The Boys & Gotham Knights!!

 Sign my atabook and strawpage if you'd like!: https://pigeonnns.straw.page | https://derpypigeon.atabook.org